 10. Complete the sale

-You will need to pay for the property so that you can take ownership.
-On the day when you are doing the completion, you will have the money as well as the deeds of the property transferred.
+You will need to pay for the property to take ownership.
+On the day you are doing the completion, you will have the money and the deeds of the property transferred.

-The seller will now have to leave the property and you collect the keys by the time of completion.
-When you have completed the sale, you can pay stamp duty as well as settle up with your conveyancer or solicitor.
+The seller will now have to leave the property, and you collect the keys by the time of completion.
+After completing the sale, you can pay stamp duty and settle with your conveyancer or solicitor.

 Conclusion

-These are 10 steps you can take when you are buying a home in England.
+These are ten steps you can take when buying a home in England.
 A conveyancer service will come in handy in handling some of the processes in your home buying.